 Let’s face it, most of us have had all the “standard” cookies such as chocolate chip cookies, peanut butter cookies, snickerdoodles, oatmeal cookies, double chocolate chip cookies and cut out sugar cookies.
 So these bring a new and fun flavor to those holiday cookie platters.

 Keeping it easy is important to me, and these hot chocolate cookies are as easy to make as your standard chocolate chip cookie, so nothing fancy needed here.

-What I do recommend that you use the Mallow Bits in place of regular mini-marshmallows, as the mini marshmallows can create quite a mess.
-You should be able to find them in your grocery store, either by the marshmallows or near where they keep hot chocolate.
+I do recommend that you use the Mallow Bits in place of regular mini-marshmallows, as the mini marshmallows can create quite a mess.
+You should be able to find these freeze dried marshmallows in your grocery store, either by the marshmallows or near where they keep hot chocolate.

 Chilling Dough + Mallow Bits

 A note on these, I’ve found that when chilling the dough for 30 minutes, sometimes it can cause the Mallow Bits to melt into the cookie when baking.

 It’s not consistent, and I think it’s dependent on how fresh/dry the Mallow Bits are (it happens to me more when I’ve purchased from Amazon).
 One way to completely avoid this problem is to mix the Mallow Bits in AFTER you chill the dough.

 If you are looking for a different cookie to bring to a cookie exchange or to bake for the holidays, I’d highly recommend these hot chocolate cookies.While the recipe calls for regular hot cocoa, for a twist I used a dark chocolate hot cocoa mix with this batch.

 There are so many new flavors of hot cocoas out there, feel free to get a little creative with these!
 One thing to note: do not use sugar free hot cocoa mix.
 They won’t turn out as well I’m afraid.